SCREENPLAYS

 Logline:

-A corrupt cop in a dying Midwest town is forced to reckon with the past he’s spent a lifetime trying to forget when the mob informant he’s hired to kill turns out to be the father who abandoned him.
+Desperate for a new start, a corrupt cop in a dying town accepts a job to kill a mob informant.
+But his world unravels when the man he’s sent to kill turns out to be the father who abandoned him as a child.

 Comps: